NeeleshRanpuriya/Web-dev/README.md

 - **HTML** – Structure of a webpage
 - **CSS** – Styling and layout design
 - **JavaScript** – Website logic and interactivity
-- **Libraries** – Useful tools to make development easier and faster
+- **Tailwind CSS** – Utility-first CSS framework for fast and modern UI design
+- **Bootstrap** – Popular CSS framework for responsive and ready-made components

 ---